sushichan044/double-great-stylelint-a11y/src/rules/content-property-no-static-value/README.md

 ### true

-The following pattern are considered violations:
+The following pattern is considered a violation:

 ```css
 .foo::before {